busterswt/busterswt.github.io/_posts/2019-05-09-gpu-offloading-openstack.markdown

 ![dashboard software](/assets/images/2019-05-09-gpu-offloading-openstack/status-software.png)

-We can see the Quadro P2000 just sitting there, unutilized:
+We can see the Quadro P2000 just sitting there not utilized:

 ```
 Wed May  8 19:04:40 2019